Viewer Rating

 Special Forces commandos on a mission are abducted mid-operation by a mysterious spacecraft.
 Upon waking aboard, they find themselves prey to a relentless alien race in a fight for survival.

-Based on current information, 'Osiris' (2025) does not appear to feature any identifiable LGBTQ+ characters or themes.
-The film's narrative centers on a military sci-fi plot, with no mention of queer identities or relationships in available reviews or plot summaries, leading to an N/A rating for LGBTQ+ portrayal.
+Based on available information, 'Osiris' (2025) does not feature any identifiable LGBTQ+ characters, relationships, or themes.
+Descriptions focus on a sci-fi action plot involving soldiers and survivors fighting aliens, with no mention of queer representation in plot summaries, character details, or critical reviews.

 Combines user and critic ratings from four sources